 - The mood of the photograph is more important than the vibrancy of colors

-- Strong definition of objects does not necessarily improve the photograph unless you want to introduce it
+- A strong definition of objects does not necessarily improve the photograph unless you want to introduce it

 - Your visual system has a huge dynamic range, but only when looking at different parts of the scene at a time

-- This is your photograph and should say what you want to say and how you want to say it
+- This is your photograph.
+It should reflect what you want to say and how you want to say it

-If you want to go ahead and take a look at SleekLens workflows or other similar products, keep the above in mind.
+If you want to go ahead and take a look at Sleeklens workflows or other similar products, keep the above in mind.
 I would much prefer to see you learn how to use Lightroom better and make these adjustments as you see fit.
-And, SleekLens also has a book on Lightroom with videos, take a look at that.
+Sleeklens also has a book on Lightroom with videos, take a look at that.
 But, all said, it is your painting, if you want to let a robot hold the brush, it is your choice!
-Oh, yes I know, it is not a painting but it makes the point better than using photography and Lightroom presets as the example.
-Presets can be very good efficiency tools, once you learn what each does you may benefit from using them to save time.
-Use them with the intention to bend them to your will and vision.
-But, do not allow the preset, or a tutorial about it tell you how you should open up the shadows on the beach because you can!
+Oh, yes I know, it is not a painting.
+But it makes the point better than using photography and Lightroom presets as the example.
+Presets can be very good efficiency tools.
+Once you learn what each does, you may benefit from using them to save time.
+Use them to bend them to your will and vision.
+But, do not allow the preset, or a tutorial to dictate how you should open up the shadows on the beach because you can!

 The presets and brushes offered in this set work as intended and seem to be supported with video and written tutorials.
 You may be able to apply some of these presets in sequence but not all.
 Like all tools, they have a learning curve and require effort on your part.
 If you use them, make them serve your vision rather than taking a lead from them.
-Their value will depend on your need for this kind of tool, as I said, there is nothing here that you cannot do yourself in Lightroom.
-That said, if used with care they can also be a learning tool.
+Their value will depend on your need for this kind of tool.
+There is nothing here that you cannot do yourself in Lightroom.
+That said, if used with care, they can also be a learning tool.

 Here are some comparison images.
 They are as they came out after applying the indicated preset and I could have adjusted the results.
 But, I wanted to leave them as they were processed by the preset for their information value.
 I am not posting them for you to choose one over the other, only to present what the plugin does.
 If I wanted the look of the others that appear after my own rendering, I would have, I could have done that.